 Sunde chose the Kwale Region along the Pangani Coast in Kenya as the African location for the series because the area is known for its historic landmarks, a melting pot of vibrant cultures, and a point of entry into Africa for the rest of the world.
-Coastal areas will face extreme flooding, and excess salt in the soil are predicted to make water non-potable and agriculture extremely challenging.
-At the same time, Kenya is working to develop a sustainable economy, and if the population is aware of the challenges sea-level rise will bring, there is hope for adaptation and mitigation.
-36.5 aims to connect the Kenyan people to these issues, while raising global awareness about Kenya’s climate change challenge.
-Many climate journalists in Mombasa responded!
+Coastal areas will face extreme flooding, and excess salt in the soil is predicted to make water non-potable and agriculture extremely challenging.

-Fort Jesus Museum showed a variety of previous 36.5 video works in the screening room during opening hours from 1st – 16th November.
-The new video work created in Kenya, 36.5 / Bodo Inlet, was screened in the Bodo Community and shown as a large-scale outdoor public exhibition on the walls of Fort Jesus in Mombasa on Saturday 16th November 2019 from 6pm – midnight.
-Exhibition screening happened in Nairobi at the Cheche Gallery, Kenya Cultural Center.
+The durational video work created in Kenya, 36.5 / Bodo Inlet, was screened in the Bodo Community and shown as a large-scale outdoor public exhibition on the walls of Fort Jesus in Mombasa on Saturday 16th November 2019 from 6pm – midnight.
+Additional exhibition screening happened in Nairobi at the Cheche Gallery, Kenya Cultural Center and the Fort Jesus Museum showed a variety of previous 36.5 video works in the screening room during opening hours from November 1st – 16th, 2019.

 “Never before has there been any event of such magnitude in Bodo!
 The community continues to recall the event each day…This incredible project has changed our mindsets and perceptions for the better.
 It ignited a dying passion for environmental conservation within the community and the county government.” – Wakili Mwatondo, Artist Collaborator and Community Mobilizer, Kwale Arts, Kenya